How to apply

 If you are applying for a PhD by published works, visit our online shop to make your payment before completing your application.

 We have entry points in January, May and September for most research degrees.

-If you are a home or EU applicant, please submit your application at least six weeks before your course starts.
+If you are a home applicant, please submit your application at least six weeks before your course starts.
 If you are applying from outside the UK, please submit your application at least ten weeks before your course starts.

 How to prepare a research proposal